Rising Carbon Dioxide Levels Make For a Greener World – But Not In The Way You Might Hope…

 Plants and trees actually soak in the extra carbon that is in the air, with the rising temperatures of the earth, the end result is a plant or tree sometimes a whole lot larger with many extra leaves and branches too.

-Imagine a continent the size of the U.S. and Canada and fill it with green trees, bushes and plants and that’s what you have extra compared to what was here 40 years ago.
+Imagine a continent the size of the U.S. and Canada and fill it with green trees, bushes, and plants, that's the level of increase we have, compared to 40 years ago.
 Many of the ice continents and arctic shelves seem to only have snow and ice during six months of the year, allowing for thousands of square miles to start seeing some form of vegetation and greenery.

 Carbon in the atmosphere is absorbed by all this greenery and on the face of it everything sounds pretty rosy in the garden, doesn’t it?
 Unfortunately, all this extra greenery will only be a temporary offshoot of the extra carbon being taken in by plant and tree life.